wong-justin/vic/README.md

 My main focus for now is fiddling with GitHub Actions and building static binaries.

+I also need to use an async runtime.
+Right now, the program gets sluggish with large videos, and it interferes with user input.

-The other big task is to add audio.
+Another big task is to add audio.

 There's several quality-of-life improvements to work on.